 What is a COVID-19 protein subunit vaccine?

 COVID-19 protein subunit vaccines help protect against the virus that causes COVID-19.
-One protein subunit vaccine is approved for use in the United States, made by Novavax.
-Protein subunit vaccines do not contain live virus that could cause COVID-19.
-While no vaccine is 100% effective at preventing COVID-19, the vaccine can greatly reduce the chance of getting very sick from the virus.
+The COVID-19 protein subunit vaccine approved for use in the United States is known as Novavax/Nuvaxovid®.
+There are other COVID-19 protein subunit vaccines used outside of the United States.
+Protein subunit vaccines do not contain live virus that can cause COVID-19.
+The Centers for Disease Control and Prevention (CDC) have more information about the Novavax COVID-19 protein subunit vaccine here: https://www.cdc.gov/covid/vaccines/how-they-work.html.
+The Novavax protein subunit vaccine is not 100% effective at preventing COVID-19 but can greatly reduce the chance of getting very sick from the virus.

 For more information on mRNA COVID-19 vaccines, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19-mrna/.

-Can getting a COVID-19 protein subunit vaccine make it harder for me to get pregnant?
+Can getting a COVID-19 protein subunit vaccine make it harder to get pregnant or affect fertility treatments?

 I just got a COVID-19 protein subunit vaccine.
 How long do I need to wait before I get pregnant?